jackyhuynh/MyCeePlusPlusKB/README.md

 ## C++ Development Environment Setup

 We'll use C++ for programming.
 Download the C++ Compiler to your computer for free.
 - C++ IDLE: any IDLE as your convenience, I am using Visual Studio Code but there is many out there.
+  - My setup is:
+    - Visual Studio Code
+    - Gcc/G++ for compiling C++
+    - GitHub for version control
+    - Mac OS X
+- CLion from JetBrain
+- Somebody just prefer Notepad ++ (Totally up to you)

 ## Technical Support